TREVOR MATTEA

 • Friday: Trevor Ask Me Anything

-During class meetings, I ask volunteers to help facilitate the conversation by doing the following tasks.
+During our class meetings, I ask student volunteers to help lead the conversation by doing a few important tasks:

 Attentive Listening Sentence Frames